 Video: Watch leaders discuss the implementation of the Foundation Information Management System.

-The Michigan Community Foundation Tax Credit and Michigan Community Foundations’ Youth Project (MCFYP) provided an opportunity for development of a community foundation “brand.”
+The Michigan Community Foundation Tax Credit and Michigan Community Foundations’ Youth Project provided an opportunity for development of a community foundation “brand.”
 Perceived competition from large financial institutions, such as Fidelity Investments which established charitable gift funds, fueled interest in creation of a common image.
 Other attempts had failed.
 Michigan leaders decided to define what a community foundation is and then launch a statewide branding and marketing effort to make them more visible and more effective.
 Read more about this project.

 Video: Watch leaders discuss the Branding Project.